Quincy-Fer/pulse-fit/README.md

-Pulse Fit is a website for gym enthousiasts.
+### Local gym website

 Created this website for a modern gym called Pulse Fit!
 The site is fully responsive for mobile tablet and desktop.

-To view the site :
+### Run the website yourself

-- Clone the code for the site
+* Clone the code for the site
-- In the terminal type: npm run build
+* In the terminal type: npm run build
-- After it is done building type: npm start
+* After it is done building type: npm start
-- Open http://localhost:3000/ for your viewing pleasure!
+* Open http://localhost:3000/ for your viewing pleasure!

-Tools Used:
+### Tools Used:

-- Next.js Framework
+* Next.js Framework
-- Programming languages: HTML CSS JAVASCRIPT TYPESCRIPT
+* Programming languages: HTML CSS JAVASCRIPT TYPESCRIPT
-- Library: React.js
+* Library: React.js
-- Styling Framework: Tailwind CSS
+* Styling Framework: Tailwind CSS
+* Hosting: Vercel

-- Sitemap & Wireframe: Relume.io
+* Sitemap & Wireframe: Relume.io
-- Content: Chatgpt
+* Content: Chatgpt
-- Design Inspiration: behance, dribble
+* Design Inspiration: behance, dribble
-- Images: pexels, pixabay, unsplash
+* Images: pexels, pixabay, unsplash
-- Icons: React Icons
+* Icons: React Icons

 Process used for creating the website:
 1. Dribble and behance for design inspiration